spotinst/help/src/docs/ocean/tutorials/analyze-your-costs.md

 - Label (Resource)
 - Annotation (Resource)

 For ECS: The default grouping is by service.
-You can optionally click **Group By** and then select **tag**.
+You can optionally click **Group By** and then select **Tag**.

 Once you have chosen a grouping, choose the Key from the list of keys in your cluster.

 The example below shows the grouping by Label (Resource) with Key equal to `Family`.
-The table details all of the values for the Label Key `Family` that exist in the cluster.
+The table details all the values for the Label Key `Family` in the cluster.

 <img src="/ocean/_media/cost-analysis-2.png" />

 ## Add Filter

-It may be useful to create an analysis that takes only certain workloads into consideration.
+It may be useful to create an analysis that considers only certain workloads.
 You can do this by adding a filter.

 To apply a filter to your cost analysis, select a filter from the list of saved filters.
 To create a new filter, click Add Filter and fill out the filter criteria.